Kiss Meets the Phantom of the Park: Release and reception

 In the years since its initial airing, Kiss Meets the Phantom of the Park has achieved cult status, mainly among Kiss fans.
 The European edit of the film (which removes most of Ace Frehley's dialogue) is available on DVD as part of Kissology Volume Two: 1978–1991, a collection of concerts and television appearances.
 Previously, availability was limited to two brief VHS releases in the 1980s and a laserdisc release in 1991.
 In 2005, distributor Cheezy Flicks attempted to release the original TV version of the film on DVD, but due to legal issues, the disc was quickly pulled; copies purchased during the release are rare.

 In Australia, the film, titled Kiss and the Attack of the Phantoms, was initially popular.
 The most noticeable difference in the Australian release was the inclusion of "New York Groove" as background music during the rampage through the park.

-Frehley later stated that he had tons of fun while shooting the film.
+Frehley later stated that he had tons of fun while shooting the film, although he has also claimed that both he and Peter Criss were “loaded” on alcohol and cocaine during production of the film.